sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 - The ordering of fields in objects is undefined.
 The fields may appear in any order and consuming applications should not rely on any specific ordering.
 It is safe to consider a nulled field and the absence of a field as the same thing.
 - Not all fields appear in all contexts.
-For example response with error messages may not contain fields for data, dimensions and attributes.
+For example response with error status messages may not contain fields for data, dimensions and attributes.

-# Field Guide to SDMX-JSON Data Message Objects
+# Field Guide to SDMX-JSON Data Message 2.0.0 Objects (aligned with SDMX 3.0.0)

 ## message

 Message is the top level object and it contains the data as well as the structural metadata needed to interpret those data.

 * meta - *Object* *optional*.
 A *[meta](#meta)* object that contains non-standard meta-information and basic technical information about the message, such as when it was prepared and who has sent it.
 * data - *Object* *optional*. *[Data](#data)* contains the message's “primary data”.